evillaz/react-todo-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Math Magicians] <a name="about-project"></a>
+# 📖 [To do List React App] <a name="about-project"></a>

-*Math Magicians* is a website for all fans of mathematics.
+*To do List React App* is a website to keep on tracking to do tasks.
 It is a Single Page App (SPA) that allows users to:

-- Make simple calculations.
-- Read a random math-related quote.
+- Register new to do tasks.
+- Edit, delete to do tasks.
+- Get into a home, about, profile, and login tab

 ## 🛠 Built With <a name="built-with"></a>